 Supporting evidence

 There is a solid relationship between vocabulary development and reading achievement.
-Comprehending the significances of words is crucial to understanding what a kid reads.
+Comprehending the significance of words is crucial to understanding what a kid reads.
 Excellent viewers combine a selection of approaches with reading words.
 Even when children have solid experience with the alphabetic code, they regularly encounter words for which the pronunciation is not easily predictable.